Board of directors

-Paramchuk received her Master of Science Degree from the department of Biological Sciences at the University of Calgary in 1997.
-After graduating, Paramchuk spent 11 years in the Bio-medical Engineering lab at the University of Calgary.
+Ms. Paramchuk received her Master of Science Degree in Molecular Biology from the department of Biological Sciences at the University of Calgary in 1997.
+After graduating, Ms. Paramchuk spent 11 years in a Bio-medical Engineering lab at the University of Calgary (Pharmaceutical Production Research Facility – PPRF).
 In 2011 she began her journey with Pure North, taking on the role of Executive Director.

 Michael J. Flatters, BL, LLB